lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 Like, when two waves are combined at a point, it is possible that they nullify their effect because one has amplitude in one direction and other in opposite direction.
 I felt the same way in interview, our thoughts were opposite.
 Because of this, the total interview had very negative vibe.

-Because of this, when asked for the interview with VCL lab, I said no. I was not all in good mood and also VCL professor mentioned in website that students who are applying should atleast go through one paper from his recent publications (which I didn't.
+Also when asked for the interview with VCL lab, I said no. I was not all in good mood and also VCL professor mentioned in website that students who are applying should atleast go through one paper from his recent publications (which I didn't.
 I tried reading one but didn't understand anything).
 At that time, I also thought that I will be mostly selected in CSA which in hindsight was wrong call.

 Also the maths question was cherry on the cake.
 Like it took from zero to negative very fast.
 Once I was outside, I was discussing with another student and he told it should be $\frac{16!}{8!8!}$.
 The reason is that we need 8 right and 8 up to reach the top.
 So number of ways of rearranging will be $\frac{16!}{8!8!}$.
 I don't know if I could have figured this out when given more time (mostly no, because of how the interview was going, I don't think that I could have thought this way).
 In my defence, I thought that professor could have asked more questions in maths (I felt that may be I could have created good impression if asked more  questions and may be I could have solved one of them), but I can't say much as I messed up.